Sweet Pepper and Cheddar Clafouti

 Tuna Tostadas 2

 We are all aware that these are hard times.
 Social sacrifices are necessary.
 Everyone should be hunkering down at home to avoid getting, or spreading the Coronavirus.
 Grocery stores are out of stock on many items.
-You can check these guys out if you want to start a strong grocery bsuiness.
 But meals don’t have to be boring.
 That can of tuna in the pantry doesn’t have to be made into a tuna sandwich or a tuna casserole.
 Why not make Tuna Tostadas?
 It does require a can of pickled jalapeños and carrots, but I bet that is one item that will not be depleted on the grocery shelves.
 The crunchy fried corn tortillas also gives this dish pizazz.

 Pappardelle-with-Pine-Nuts-2VPappardelle with Pine Nuts, Prosciutto (or Bacon), and Brown Butter is another satisfying meal which relies on some pantry items and special items like Prosciutto and pine nuts.
 Substitute bacon and slivered almonds if you like.